mvereijken/customClock/README.md

 ## Code Example

-The code below is the code you need to call the customClock function in order to make this library work.
+The code below is the code you need to use to call the customClock function (object constructor) in order to make this library work.
 The parameters can be changed to whatever you prefer.
 You can choose which element to append your clock to, the background-color of the clock, the color of the numbers, the size of the clock, the css position and the css float of the clock.

 ```javascript